You are currently signed in as .

 Industries & Professions /

-Another development that impacted the chemical industry occurred in the 21st century: the green chemistry movement.
-This took place when the U.S. chemical industry, responding to consumer concerns, worked to develop more environmentally friendly products and reduce its impact on the environment.
+In the 2000s, the U.S. chemical industry worked to develop more environmentally friendly products and reduce its impact on the environment, initiating the green chemistry movement.
 According to the American Chemical Society, green chemistry is the design, development, and implementation of chemical products and processes that reduce or eliminate the use of chemicals that are hazardous to human health and the environment.